Earth Girls Are Easy: Stage show

 Beginning on September 16, 2001, there were several staged readings/performances of a musical play version of the film.
-Based on the film's screenplay and written by Charlie Coffey and Michael Herrmann, Brown reprised her role as Candy, Kristin Chenoweth took over the role of Valerie, Marc Kudisch assumed the role of Ted and Hunter Foster was cast as Mac.
+Based on the film's screenplay and written by Charlie Coffey and Michael Herrmann, Brown reprised her role as Candy Pink, Kristin Chenoweth took over the role of Valerie, Marc Kudisch assumed the role of Dr. Ted Gallagher and Hunter Foster was cast as Mac.
 Although costumes and props were utilized, there were no sets and the actors carried their scripts around the stage—these stagings were merely devised to find investors for the show.

 The play did not feature any original songs; the performers sang renditions of 1980s pop songs along with several numbers from the film.
 The play followed the film's story and scenes pretty closely, but a lot of new dialogue was written, a few characters were omitted, and there were some other slight deviations.
 Audio and video recordings of the September 30, 2002, staging are circulating, and several video clips from this performance have surfaced on YouTube.

-Despite positive reaction, the timing of the initial staging was bad (coming mere days after the September 11 attacks), and even after subsequent readings, the show never attained the investors needed to become a full-blown production.
+Despite positive reaction, the timing of the initial staging came days after the September 11 attacks and even after subsequent readings, the show never attained the investors needed to become a full-blown production.